 - Academic Program - Weekly seminars (Wednesday afternoon) presented to 1st and 2nd year residents in Family Medicine on topics relevant to the practice of family medicine.
 Behavioural medicine curriculum (designated Wednesday mornings) - various topics on communication/counseling skills, psychiatry and determinants of health.

 - Pre-residency Program - This program is to prepare International Medical Graduates (IMGs) who have been selected for a residency training position in our program.
-The program consists of seminars on topics relevant to the practice of family medicine.
-These occur on Wednesday mornings.
-As part of this program, we also place our IMGs in community family practices for two week periods just prior to the start of their residency for orientation purposes.
-Out IMGs function asclinical clerks during this time.
+As part of this program, we place our IMGs in community family practices for two week periods just prior to the start of their residency for orientation purposes.
+Our IMGs function as clinical clerks during this time.

 - Clinical Supervision: Community based family medicine - Our curriculum allows for our residents to spend time in a community-based practice both in urban/suburban and rural/remote settings.
 These are one-two month placements.

 - Resident Selection Interviews - Each year in late January and February we invite interested candidates to be interviewed for residency training positions in the following July.

 Benefits of Becoming Involved in Medical Education

 - Contributing to the development of the next generation of family physicians

 - Modeling the joys and challenges of a career in family medicine

 - Having the potential to influence career choice of medical students